How P2P works to remove silos

-It’s hardly a new dilemma but not one that a 21st century enterprise should be proud to be still struggling with.
+It’s hardly a new dilemma but not one that a 21st-century enterprise should be proud to be still struggling with.
+In this blog, we will see how P2P works to remove silos.

 This is a serious issue.
 Siloed thinking prevents businesses from doing the right things even when all the siloes are absolutely aligned on the right thing to do.